 He joined the team to help raise awareness and reach all audiences to spread the word on in2scienceUK’s mission of increasing diversity and inclusion in STEM.

-Tom joined us at the start of 2021 and is responsible for students and hosts across the Midlands, helping us to maintain good connections with schools, colleges, universities, and businesses in the region and beyond.
+Tom joined us at the start of 2021.
+Based in Birmingham, he is responsible for relationships in the Midlands, Exeter, Bristol, and Wales, helping us to maintain good connections with schools, colleges, universities, and businesses in the region and beyond.

 His professional experience is in Widening Participation and languages education.
 As such, Tom has always been driven to help young people achieve their potential.

 Rebecca joined the team in January 2021 to support the expansion of the In2ScienceUK programme in the North.
 Rebecca looks after students and volunteers in this region and also contributes to the development and delivery of summer programme content.

 Rebecca is passionate about making STEM subjects fun and accessible to young people and brings experience of science communication, public engagement and educational programming from roles at science centres, museums and most recently BBC Bitesize.

 Jamal joined in 2021 and now runs In2research, a year-long programme that supports people from underrepresented backgrounds progress to PhDs.

 Jamal had no direction in school until he met an inspiring mentor and worked in a university on a psychology research project.
 Now, he wants to help young people have similar opportunities by managing an inspiring programme that opens science up to everyone.

 We are supported and governed by our Board of Trustees, who bring with them vast expertise of STEM industry, Academia, Research and Education.